ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 node ../../../snarkjs/build/cli.cjs powersoftau verify pot14_final.ptau
 ```

-This will create `pot14_final.ptau` file in the `build/circuits` folder which we can use for any circuits that we will write any future.
+After the process above is completed, it will create the pot14_final.ptau file in the build/circuits folder, which can be used for writing future related circuits.

 :::caution Constraint size
-If you write a more complex circuit with more constraints you'll have to generate your PTAU setup with bigger parameter.
+If a more complex circuit is written with more constraints, it is necessary to generate your PTAU setup using a larger parameter.
 :::

 You can remove the unnecessary files:
 ```bash
 rm pot14_0000.ptau pot14_0001.ptau pot14_0002.ptau pot14_beacon.ptau
 ```

-### 📜 Compile circuit
+### 📜 Circuit compilation

-Now let's compile the circuit(be sure to run this command from `build/circuits` folder)
+Now let's compile the circuit by running the following command from the `build/circuits` folder:
 ```bash
 circom ../../circuits/test.circom --r1cs circuit.r1cs --wasm circuit.wasm --prime bls12381 --sym circuit.sym
 ```

-Now we have our circuit compiled to `build/circuits/circuit.sym`, `build/circuits/circuit.r1cs` and `build/circuits/circuit.wasm` files.
+Now we have our circuit compiled to the `build/circuits/circuit.sym`, `build/circuits/circuit.r1cs`, and `build/circuits/circuit.wasm` files.

 :::info altbn-128 and bls12-381 curves
-These are the curves that are currently supported by snarkjs.
-On Ethereum, the [altbn-128](https://eips.ethereum.org/EIPS/eip-197) curve is only supported, but on TON only bls12-381 curve is supported.
+The altbn-128 and bls12-381 elliptic curves are currently supported by snarkjs.
+The [altbn-128](https://eips.ethereum.org/EIPS/eip-197) curve is only supported on Ethereum.
+However, on TON only the bls12-381 curve is supported.
 :::

-Let's check the constraint size of our circuit:
+Let's check the constraint size of our circuit by entering the following command:
 ```bash
 node ../../../snarkjs/build/cli.cjs r1cs info circuit.r1cs
 ```

-As a result, we should get:
+Therefore, the correct result should be:
 ```bash
 [INFO]  snarkJS: Curve: bls12-381
 [INFO]  snarkJS: # of Wires: 4